U.S. FDA expands "morning after" pill approval after court order

-The FDA said the Plan B One-Step emergency contraceptive, which is sold by Teva Pharmaceutical Industries, would be made available as an over-the-counter (OTC) product without age or point-of-sale restrictions.
+The FDA said the Plan B One-Step emergency contraceptive, which is sold by Teva Pharmaceutical Industries (TEVA.TA), would be made available as an over-the-counter (OTC) product without age or point-of-sale restrictions.

 Plan B One-Step is a single dose pill intended to reduce the chance of pregnancy following unprotected sex or suspected contraceptive failure, such as a broken condom.